Shenandoah Valley: 18th century

 Along with the Ulster Scots many Irishmen arrived in the Shenandoah valley, usually after their indentured service was up.
 These Irishmen usually had converted to Protestantism or kept their faith secret.
 In the 18th-century Thirteen Colonies and the independent United States, while interethnic marriage among Catholics remained a dominant pattern, Catholic-Protestant intermarriage became more common (notably in the Shenandoah Valley where intermarriage among Ulster Protestants and the significant minority of Irish Catholics in particular was not uncommon or stigmatized), and while fewer Catholic parents required that their children be disinherited in their wills if they renounced Catholicism, it remained more common among Catholic parents to do so if their children renounced their parents' faith than it was in the rest of the U.S. population.

-Governor Spotswood had arranged the Treaty of Albany with the Iroquois (Six Nations) in 1721, whereby they had agreed not to come east of the Blue Ridge in their raiding parties on tribes farther to the South.
-In 1736, the Iroquois began to object, claiming that they still legally owned the land to the west of the Blue Ridge; this led to a skirmish with Valley settlers in 1743.
-The Iroquois were on the verge of declaring war on the Virginia Colony as a result, when Governor Gooch paid them the sum of 100 pounds sterling for any settled land in the Valley that was claimed by them.
-The following year at the Treaty of Lancaster, the Iroquois sold all their remaining claim to the Valley for 200 pounds in gold.
+Governor Spotswood had arranged the Treaty of Albany with the Haudenosaunee (Iroquois or Six Nations) in 1721, whereby they had agreed not to come east of the Blue Ridge in their raiding parties on tribes farther to the South.
+In 1736, the Haudenosaunee began to object, claiming that they still legally owned the land to the west of the Blue Ridge; this led to a skirmish with Valley settlers in 1743.
+The Haudenosaunee were on the verge of declaring war on the Virginia Colony as a result, when Governor Gooch paid them the sum of 100 pounds sterling for any settled land in the Valley that was claimed by them.
+The following year at the Treaty of Lancaster, the Haudenosaunee sold all their remaining claim to the Valley for 200 pounds in gold.

 The few Shawnees who still resided in the Valley abruptly headed westward in 1754, having been approached the year before by emissaries from their kindred beyond the Alleghenies.

+During the American Revolutionary War, the Valley functioned as a vital source of manpower and supplies for the Continental Army.
+Local agricultural production provided substantial quantities of wheat, rye, and corn to American forces.
+Regional iron furnaces and blacksmith shops shifted toward manufacturing firearms, wagons, and ammunition, bypassing the British naval blockades affecting eastern ports.

+Peter Muhlenberg, a Lutheran minister based in Woodstock, raised the 8th Virginia Regiment, consisting primarily of German, alongside Scotch-Irish settlers from the Valley and equipped with rifles rather than standard muskets, though Muhlenberg eventually petitioned his regiment to be armed with muskets after frequent fustration with the rifles.
+Daniel Morgan recruited sharpshooters from Winchester and the surrounding area, forming a rifle unit that participated in the Battles of Saratoga and Cowpens.